lotrekagency/lotree/README.md

 ```
 to show the pixels.

-Now you can include this animation in the main process (lotree.ino)
+Now you need to include the animation file header in the main process (lotree.ino) and register it!
 ```
 #include "MyAnimation.h"